Council tables creation of PFC

-The Odessa City Council voted to table the creation of the Odessa Public Facility Corporation during the Tuesday city council meeting.
+Some Odessans addressed concerns regarding the creation of an Odessa Public Facility Corporation after council members tabled the decision during a Tuesday city council meeting.

 City Manager Michael Marrero previously detailed that the creation of the PFC allows the city to partner with a developer to be able to construct workforce housing that is available to those who can pay market rates, but also those who earn less than 50 percent of the median income.